-- Product/license string: The product string combines product name and license type connected by an '\' character, i.e., <ProductName>\<LicenseType>.
-Product names can currently be one of the following: - ams4: License for the fundamental module of the AnyBody Modeling System, including the AnyBody GUI and the console application interfaces. - sw2ams4: License for SolidWorks-to-AnyBody translator add-in (SolidWorks2AnyBody). - amsall1: A combined license for all independent modules of the AnyBody Modeling System installation packages.
+- Product/license string: The product string combines product name and license type connected by an '' character, i.e., <ProductName><LicenseType>.
+Product names can currently be one of the following: - ams4: License for the fundamental module of the AnyBody Modeling System, including the AnyBody GUI and the console application interfaces. - ae4sw: License for the AnyBody Exporter for SOLIDWORKS[®] translator add-in (AnyExp4SOLIDWORKS). - amsall1: A combined license for all independent modules of the AnyBody Modeling System installation packages. - ams4_processing: A special processing license for running extra instances of the AnyBody Modeling System console application.